The Ultimate Guide to Shenandoah National Park Weddings + Elopements

 By late October and early November, you’ll need to pack a warm outer layer as it starts to cool down but you can still find beautiful colors.
 By the end of November, the crowds fade, the roads and trails can get icy, and the mountains turn brown and purple.

 *Peak week for fall leaves in the park changes from year to year depending on the weather leading up to it.
 In 2021 peak was in the last week of October going into the first few days of November.
-In 2022, peak was around the second week of October.
+In 2022, peak was around the second week of October while in 2024 it was the third week.
 Also keep in mind that the trees at higher elevations will turn colors and lose their leaves sooner than those at lower elevations.
 And, you can find color in the park weeks before and after the “peak.”

 bride and groom walk in the forest away from the camera holding hands through the snow